 9. Visit Grouse Mountain

 Special Christmas events are organized in Grouse Mountain from late November until early January.
-They includebreakfast with Santa or the Light Walk.
+Known as the Peak of Christmas, it includes breakfast with Santa or the Light Walk.
 If you have never been, Grouse offers stunning views of the city, especially at sunset!
 Book tickets in advance.

 10. Visit Glow (in Langley)